Penny Pritzker: Early life and education

-Young Penny would accompany her father to the hotels and check the cleanliness of the ladies restrooms.
-In 1972, Don died suddenly of a heart attack when Penny was 13years old.
-Following Don's death, Sue began battling depression, requiring Penny to at times care for her mother and her younger brothers.
-At age 16, Penny wrote a letter to her grandfather, and head of the family business empire, A.N.
-Pritzker, in which she asked why he talked business with the men in the family and not with her.
-Finally realizing Penny's interest in business, A.N. provided her with a summer course in accounting.
+As a child, Pritzker accompanied her father to the Hyatt hotels and checked the women's restrooms for cleanliness.
+In 1972, her father died suddenly of a heart attack and her mother began battling depression.
+At times, Penny acted as a caregiver for her mother and brothers.
+At 16, she wrote her grandfather A. N. Pritzker, the head of the family business empire, a letter asking why he talked business with the men in the family and not with her.
+Noting her interest in business, her grandfather provided her with a summer course in accounting.

-Penny attended Castilleja School until 1977.
+Pritzker attended Castilleja School in Palo Alto, California until 1977.
 She graduated with a Bachelor of Arts in economics from Harvard College in 1981.
-The following year, Penny's mother died after falling out of the passenger side of a tow truck.
-Penny returned to school, earning both a Juris Doctor and an MBA from Stanford University in 1985.
+She earned both a Juris Doctor and an MBA from Stanford University in 1985.

 Pritzker family businesses

 Early ventures

-After she earned her degrees, Pritzker joined the Pritzker organization encouraged by her cousin Nick Pritzker.
+After earning her degrees, Pritzker joined the Pritzker organization encouraged by her cousin Nick Pritzker.
 In 1987, she founded Classic Residence by Hyatt, later renamed Vi, upscale housing for seniors as an alternative to nursing homes.
 The project struggled at first, losing $40 million in the first 18 months, but turned around after changes in marketing and management.
-In 1991, Jay Pritzker, Penny's uncle and head of the Pritzker family businesses, named Penny as the director of the Pritzkers' non-hotel landholdings.
-With that appointment, Penny created the Pritzker Realty Group, which developed apartment buildings, shopping centers, and the Baldwin Park neighborhood in Orlando, Florida.
+In 1991, Prtizker's uncle, Jay Pritzker, who led the Pritzker family businesses named Pritzker as the director of the family's' non-hotel landholdings.
+With that appointment, Pritzker created the Pritzker Realty Group, which developed apartment buildings, shopping centers, and the Baldwin Park neighborhood in Orlando, Florida.